nhernandezdlm/nhdlm_cml_demo/code/README.md

 * **Engine Profile** : 1 vCPU / 2 GiB

 The rest can be left as is.
 Once the job has been created, click **Run** to start a manual run for that job.

-***2. Experiments***

-The other option is running an **[Experiment](https://docs.cloudera.com/machine-learning/cloud/experiments/topics/ml-running-an-experiment.html)**.
-Experiments run immediately and are used for testing different parameters in a model training process.
-In this instance, Experiments would be used for hyperparameter optimization.
-To run an experiment, from the project window click *Experiments > Run Experiment* with the following settings:

-* **Script** : 4_train_models.py
-* **Arguments** : 5 lbfgs 100 (these the cv, solver and max_iter parameters to be passed to LogisticRegressionCV function)
-* **Kernel** : Python 3
-* **Engine Profile** : 1 vCPU / 2 GiB

-Click **Start Run** and the experiment will be scheduled to build and run.
-Once the Run has completed, you can view the outputs that are tracked with the experiment using the `cdsw.track_metrics` function.
-It's worth reading through the code to get a sense of what all is going on.

 ### 5 Serve Model